 So, grab the sun cream, put on your best shades and get ready to catch some rays…

-The enchanting Kazimier Garden is still alive and kicking – so there’s no better way to celebrate the sun than with a trip to this amazing venue.
+The enchanting Kazimier Garden is still alive and kicking, so there’s no better way to celebrate the sun than with a trip to this amazing venue.
 Enjoy live music, summer barbecues, wood fires and special events at this enchanting hidden gem.

-You also won’t have to worry about the venue being overcrowded, because Kazimier Garden offers a strict one-in-one-out policy – so it maintains its chilled atmosphere at all times.
+And you also won’t have to worry about the venue being overcrowded.
+Kazimier Garden offers a strict one-in-one-out policy, keeping a chilled atmosphere at all times.
 It’s one of the best summery beers gardens Liverpool has to offer.

 Free State Kitchen

-Located on Maryland Street, you can enjoy a variety of food classics, such as deli sandwiches and the best buffalo wings in town, whilst you take your pick from a selection of tasty craft beers.
+Located on Maryland Street, enjoy a variety of food classics.
+From, deli sandwiches and buffalo wings, indulge with a tasty craft beer in hand.

 Carpathia Champagne Bar & Restaurant

 How does a day on a rooftop bar, enjoying fantastic food, chilled champagne and colourful cocktails sound?
 Pretty amazing, we bet!
 A sophisticated alternative to the traditional beer garden, Carpathia is one of a kind.